Character Specifications

 Correct placement of collar attachments

-Each attachments must also follow a specific naming convention and positional consistency:
+Attachments must follow a specific naming convention and positional consistency:

 Mesh PartAttachment NameDetails